arbenson/ScHoLP-Tutorial/README.md

-## Reproducing research
+### Reproducing results

-This section is dedicated to showing how to reproduce results from the paper.
+This section shows how to reproduce results from the paper.

 ##### Table 1 (basic dataset statistics)